apache/nuttx/configs/sim/README.txt

   be called from CPU1 and it will try to restart NSH on CPU0 and, again, the same problem occurs.

+  2016-02-18:  There is an initial implementation based on signals and signal handling, but this is not yet functional.

 BASIC
 ^^^^^